worthinternetsystems/bootstrap-typescript/README.md

     mkdir my-repository && cd my-repository
     git init --initial-branch=main

-Copy the following files into your repository as baseline files
+Copy the following files from this repository into your local repository as baseline files

 - `.github/workflows/build.yaml`
 - `.eslintc.js`